Struggling when your baby wants to breastfeed constantly but falls asleep or is still hungry? See why this is normal and what you can do.

 Anyone can change his diaper, rock him when he’s fussy, or even run errands.
 But as the sole source of his food intake, breastfeeding newborn moms have an added responsibility no one else can do.

-This is all fine if he can sleep and play between nursing sessions, but not exactly comforting when the baby wants to breastfeed constantly, every hour at that.
+This is all fine if he can sleep between nursing sessions, but not exactly comforting when he wants to breastfeed constantly, every hour at that.

-Swaddling, singing, rocking, changing his diapers, baths—none of these alternatives come close to getting him to stop crying as nursing does.
+Swaddling, singing, rocking, changing diapers, baths—none of these come close to getting him to stop crying the way nursing does.
 You’d rather not use a pacifier because you’re scared of nipple confusion or that you’d have to wean him off of that down the line.

 You’re adamant about not letting him cry, considering how young he is.
 Even if your baby wants to breastfeed constantly, he still falls asleep during nursing sessions.
-And when you’re already suffering from post-partum emotions, it’s no surprise you sometimes find yourself crying along with the baby.
+And when you’re already suffering from post-partum emotions, it’s no surprise you sometimes cry along with him.

 What to do when your baby wants to breastfeed constantly

-I know all too well how isolating it can feel when your baby wants to breastfeed constantly.
+I know all too well how isolating it can feel when your baby wants to breastfeed constantly, on top of not sleeping well.
+When he nurses for a long time, only to spit up and make you wonder the whole point of it.

-Those first few weeks can be some of the most challenging, not only from the physical discomfort of breastfeeding, but how “glued” you feel to your baby.
-When the baby cries for you all the time, and no one else can comfort him, it’s enough to make you feel like life is never going to be the same again.
+Those first few weeks can be some of the most challenging, not only from the physical discomfort of breastfeeding, but how “glued” you feel to him.
+When he cries for you all the time for comfort nursing, it’s enough to make you feel like life is never going to be the same again.

 Rest assured, you’re not alone, friend.
-And better yet, how you feel now isn’t going to be this way forever.
+And better yet, how you feel now won’t go on forever.
 I’m not talking when your baby is already a toddler—I’m talking even just days or weeks from now.

 Because when you’re in that moment, it’s easy to feel like there’s no end in sight to the constant nursing.
 But take a look at the tips below on how to make this stage go much smoother for you and your baby: